GothenburgBitFactory/tw.org/content/docs/taskserver/git.md

 ```

 It is highly recommended that you build the stable version.
-This involves simply moving on to the next step, [\'Build\'](#build).
+This involves simply moving on to the next step, ['Build'](#build).
 Only under special circumstances should you build the unstable development version.

 The unstable development version is at no point guaranteed to work or even compile.
 The only time it does stabilize is right at the end of the development cycle, and in that case, you should wait until the release, so you are running a supported version.